olorin/tesser.org/doc/posts/2015-03-21-openbci-pluggable-power-supplies.md

 ![same power supply, much easier to swap out](img/openbci-final.png)

-[^third-gripe]: The third is that the Processing GUI doesn't have an option for a 50Hz notch filter rather than a 60Hz one (for Americans, 50Hz is the AC frequency most of the rest of the world uses).
+[^gripe]: For example, the Processing GUI doesn't have an option for a 50Hz notch filter rather than a 60Hz one (for Americans, 50Hz is the AC frequency most of the rest of the world uses).
 I'll submit a fix for this when I next have some time to play around with the board.

 [^power-connector]: The 'correct' part isn't actually documented anywhere I can find, but as far as I can tell they're [JST MCP-X](http://www.micronwings.com/Products/JSTMCP-XConnectors/index.shtml) connectors.